gaia-j/EFifakeCPU/README.md

 <p align="center">
 <img src="./readme/final.png" height="400" />
 </p>
-*Unfortunately it's showing as i3, but it is an i7 with 4 cores and 8 threads runnig great, also tested with metal on premiere pro export and it's fine
+*Unfortunately it's showing as i3, but it is an i7 with 4 cores and 8 threads running great, also tested iGPU with metal on premiere pro export and it's fine

 ## THANKS!